NBA Betting Guide: How to Bet on NBA Games

 With proposition betting, or “prop” betting, you can bet on things other than the results of games.
 This includes wagering on specific players or events within games.

-Many prop bets are over/unders.
-For example, a sportsbook could set Steph Curry’s point total for the Warriors’ next game at 24.5, with odds on both the over and the under at -110.
+Many prop bets are structured as over/unders.
+For example, a sportsbook could set LeBron James’ point total for the Lakers’ next game at 24.5, with odds on both the over and the under at -110.

 No matter the prop, the sportsbook will delineate your options clearly and include the requisite payout on either outcome.

 Shortly after the NBA season ends, most sports betting sites will provide the option to bet on the winner of the following year’s championship.
 This is referred to as a futures bet.
 Long before playoff seeding is determined (and often before rosters are even finalized), NBA bettors have the option of selecting their pick for next year’s champion.
 Some lucrative futures bets have paid handsomely in recent years.
 Online sports betting Canada wasn’t legalized at the time, but when the Raptors won the 2019 NBA title, they were as long as +5500 in the preseason (meaning a $100 wager won bettors a whopping $5,500).

 Other popular NBA futures bets include individual awards like Rookie of the Year and Most Valuable Player.
 Star players expected to be in the running will be listed.
 Most sportsbooks also offer a “FIELD” option, which allows you to bet on every player not listed as an option.